-Catherine Gleason, M.D., is a board certified surgeon specializing in breast surgery.
+Catherine Gleason, M.D., is a board-certified surgeon specializing in breast surgery.
 Dr. Gleason received her medical degree from the University of Mississippi School of Medicine in Jackson, Mississippi.
 She completed her residency at Tulane School of Medicine in New Orleans, Louisiana.
 Dr. Gleason is the Medical Director for the Hunterdon Regional Breast Care Program at Hunterdon Medical Center.
 She works closely with the Hunterdon Women’s Imaging Center to support their patient needs.

 For patients who need surgery to treat their breast cancer, there are a variety of options to best meet their physical and emotional needs.
-Breast conserving surgery, or lumpectomy, removes the cancer in the breast but preserves the healthy breast tissue.
-Patients who are not a candidate for, or chose not to have lumpectomy, may have a mastectomy, which is removal of the entire breast.
-For these patients, breast reconstruction is an option.
+Breast conserving surgery, or lumpectomy, removes cancer in the breast but preserves the healthy breast tissue.
+Patients who are not a candidate for, or chose not to have a lumpectomy, may have a mastectomy, which is the removal of the entire breast.
+For these patients, a breast reconstruction is an option.

 Hunterdon Regional Breast Care Program has an integrated breast reconstruction program for patients who are candidates for reconstructive surgery.
 Breast reconstruction can be done at the same time as mastectomy (immediate) or at a later time (delayed).
 Breast reconstruction helps to restore the natural appearance and feel of a breast after mastectomy.
-Breast reconstruction can be done using an implant, a patients own tissue or a combination of these methods.
+Breast reconstruction can be done using an implant, a patient’s own tissue or a combination of these methods.
 Not all patients are candidates for each method; this is something the patient and plastic surgeon will decide together.
-All types of reconstruction methods are available at Hunterdon Healthcare and are performed by board certified plastic surgeons.
+All types of reconstruction methods are available at Hunterdon Healthcare and are performed by board-certified plastic surgeons.

 Become familiar with your breasts by routinely checking them for signs and symptoms of disease.
 The Hunterdon Regional Breast Care Program follows these guidelines recommended by the American Cancer Society:

 Monthly breast self-exams: All women should perform monthly breast self-exams starting at age 20.
 It should be done a few days after the last day of your period.
-If you don’t have periods any more, do your exam on the same day each month.
+If you don’t have periods anymore, do your exam on the same day each month.
 Look for lumps, thickenings, nipple discharges, skin changes or any other signs of change.